edgio-docs/edgio-docs/guides/delivery/control/configure/caching_and_delivery.md

 #### Revert  {/*revert-a-linked-configuration*/}

 A **PROD** config cannot be reverted.
 You will see the message:
-"This configuration record is the Production side of a 'PROD-Stage’ linked relationship, and so it cannot be updated directly.
+"This configuration record is the Production side of a 'PROD-Staging’ linked relationship, and so it cannot be updated directly.
 Please navigate to the associated Staging configuration, make necessary updates there, and then synchronize those changes to this configuration."

 A **Staging** config can only be reverted to a version that has the **linkProdStage** structure.
 Once you link a configuration, it cannot be reverted to the initial version that was not linked.